IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** There is also a new Administrative Task available in UMS 12.06 that will remove expired / unused licenses from UMS.

+**Q:** We have a customer, which is migrating to another provider.
+How can we migrate an entire Product Pack from one licensing portal to another?

+**A:** Reach out to your IGEL Sales Rep or partner.
+There are legalities to this that need to be confirmed, and paperwork that needs to be submitted by both sides.
+Once everyone approves, usually the licenses can then be transferred.
+If you don't have a direct IGEL Sales contact, you can try submitting a license question request via the [IGEL Customer Portal](https://support.igel.com/).
+There is a button for this on the landing page.

 -----

 ## FAQ - UMS